 Expansion of Xenia’s system began in 1990 by purchasing water from the City of Boone to provide water service further into Boone County.
 Service was extended into Polk and Southern Dallas Counties in 1994 by purchasing water from Des Moines Water Works.
 By 2000, Xenia acquired water purchase agreements from the City of Madrid, City of Ames and Warren Water District.
 The territory served had grown to also include the counties of Adair, Madison, Guthrie, Greene, and Story.

 In 2004, Xenia built a three million gallon a day water treatment plant located north of Stratford.
 The water plant initially provided water to Webster and Hamilton County.
-The expansion of Xenia's territory ended in 2007 with the addition of eastern Calhoun County.
-All or portions of 11 counties, 16 communities and over 10,000 customers/members currently comprise Xenia Rural Water District.
+The expansion of Xenia’s territory ended in 2007 with the addition of eastern Calhoun County.
+Xenia provides water service to all or portions of 11 counties, 19 communities and over 11,300 customers/members.
+The service area is 2,529 square miles containing over 2,890 miles of pipeline.